 183 LS exterior lodge.
 (40:31)

 A shot of the Overlook viewed from further down the mountain at dusk, a single light shining in the first floor to the right, two double in the left wing and perhaps yet another.
 The VW is in the parking lot.
 The sky is clear except for a vague yellow haze of cloud above which one can take an alternate perspective on and hazard it looks much like a diffusing spiral plume of smoke rising from either the lodge or the mountain.
 That we are to make a connection with smoke as well is possibly had through the establishing shot in the "A Month Later" section showing smoke spilling from the Overlook/Timberline's right chimney.
-If we are to view this as smoke, another connection could possibly be drawn to the Calumet (peace pipe) as well as the idea of it as a form of stairway (written about when discussing the storage room in the Closing Day section).
+If we are to view this as smoke, another connection could possibly be drawn to the Calumet (peace pipe) as well as the idea of it as a form of stairway (which I write about about when discussing the storage room in the Closing Day section).

 184 Crossfade from exterior of the lodge to Wendy in the kitchen.
 (40:36 begin crossfade, end 40:39.)